minjong-ha/minjong-ha.github.io/docs/_posts/2022-12-01-useful-git.markdown

 #
 ```

-I will explain about the commit-related features that I use frequently: "p", "r", "s"
+I will explain about the commit-related features that I use frequently: "p", "r", "s", "e"

 "p"(pick) represents no changes.
 Commits have p or pick remain still.
 It is optional if you want to change the order of the commit, it can be done in "p".

-"r"(reword) edits the commit.
+"r"(reword) rewords the commit log.
 If there is a typos in commit or want to change the sentence in commit, "r" is for you.

 "s"(squash) merges multiple commits to a single commit.
 It is the important to manage the organized commit histories.
 Since it is a little hard to understand only with the text, suppose there are some commits like:

+"e"(edit) edits commit log.
+It looks like very similar to reword, but has wider feature.
+It can amend commit using 'git commit --amend'.
+"git commit --amend" can also modify the date, author not only the log itself.

 ```
 # git log --pretty=oneline